WeiDUorg/weidu/README-WeiDU-Changes.txt

 Version 229:
   * Fixed some errors decompiling DLG files.
   * Some errors were printed but not logged.
+  * Fixed an error that was preventing '[S]kip all installed components' from working.

 Version 228:
   * If you have MODDER SETUP_TRA NONE, no warnings will be printed if a .tra is